The Explanatory Role of Irreducible Properties

 Abstract: I aim to reconcile two apparently conflicting theses:

-I investigate the contribution that irreducible properties typically make to explanations in the high level sciences, and I show that when they are explanatorily relevant, it is in virtue of their extension alone.
+I investigate the contribution that physically undefinable properties typically make to explanations in the high-level sciences, and I show that when they are explanatorily relevant, it is in virtue of their extension (or something close) alone.
 They are irreducible because physics cannot capture their nature; this is no obstacle, however, to physics' more or less capturing their extension, which is all that it need do to duplicate their explanatory power.

 PDF version: The Explanatory Role of Irreducible Properties.